-Because each person’s RA presents with a unique set of symptoms, treatment options are highly individualized.
-Targeted therapies are often the first line of treatment, along with injections, oral medicines, and infusions.
-Various medications are often prescribed to reduce pain & inflammation as well as a healthy diet, physical therapy, and exercise as parts of a comprehensive care plan to manage RA.
+Because each person’s RA presents with a unique set of symptoms, rheumatoid arthritis treatment options are highly individualized.
+Targeted therapies are often the first line of treatment for rheumatoid arthritis in the fingers and joints throughout the body, along with injections, oral medicines, and infusions.
+Anti-inflammatory medications are often prescribed to reduce pain and inflammation.
+Additionally, a healthy diet, physical therapy, and exercise are also part of a comprehensive care plan to manage RA.

 Getting RA under control is an ongoing process between a patient and a trusted rheumatologist.
-Great strides have been made in treating RA – all with the goal of helping you to get back to doing what you love most.
+Great strides have been made in rheumatoid arthritis treatments and joint damage prevention making everyday life more enjoyable, active, and pain-free.